Did you just tell your friends that you’re learning to play the violin and now you’re scared?

 In fact, your left hand (if you’re right handed) is used to press the violin strings onto the fingerboard.
 The wrist needs to turn and pivot next to the neck in order to get the fingering right.
 You need to improve your dexterity so that your fingers can move more accurately and more quickly.

 Don’t forget to warm up all these parts.
 Regular training will help you learn more quickly.
+You can look for good violin warm-ups online.

 While not often used in online violin lessons, tabs can be a useful alternative for those who haven’t learnt music theory or how to read music yet.
 In fact, some teachers will use tabs to teach beginners how to play beginner violin pieces to those unfamiliar with sheet music or sight reading.